ccao-data/data-architecture/dbt/README.md

 #### Example: Adding a new QC report

-Here's an example of a model schema definition that sets all of the different formatting options for QC reports:
+Here's an example of a model schema definition that sets all of the different optional and required formatting options for a new QC report:

 ```yaml
 models: